ewired/gjs-guide/docs/extensions/development/debugging.md

 Some distributions may require you to be part of a `systemd` user group to access logs.
 On systems that are not using `systemd`, logs may be written to `~/.xsession-errors`.
 :::

 GJS has a number of logging facilities, some particular to GJS, others inherited from JavaScript and a few that are provided by GLib.
-There is more complete documentation available for these in the GJS repository at [`doc/Logging.md`][logging-md].
+There is more complete documentation available for [Built-in Logging][logging-docs] and the [`console`][console-docs] suite of functions.

 GNOME Shell extensions have a special feature available that can be used with `journald`.
 By passing an extension's UUID with the `GNOME_SHELL_EXTENSION_UUID` variable, you can filter out all messages except those that your extension logs: